 Developers will also be getting similar tools as Valve feel that developers who create controversial content shouldn't be harassed for doing so.
 There is something terribly wrong with this policy though.
 Something about not having to deal with the consequences of people's own actions.

 Apparently, Valve have a disclaimer now, stating that the items in Steam's store "will not be a reflection of Valve's values".
 Therefore, if someone develops a game such as Active Shooter, it doesn't mean Valve support or find it to be acceptable, but it will remain on Steam store.
-You can read the full maze of Valve's statement on Steam .
+You can read the full maze of Valve's .